-MANP’s Nonprofit Leadership Institute provides executive directors of all experience levels with dedicated time and space to reflect, set goals, and develop action plans to strengthen their leadership and prepare to shape cultures of learning and shared leadership within their organizations.
+MANP’s Leadership Institute for Executive Directors provides executive directors of all experience levels with dedicated time and space to reflect, set goals, and develop action plans to strengthen their leadership and prepare to shape cultures of learning and shared leadership within their organizations.

 - build self and social awareness for stronger staff, board, and community relationships;

 - recognize and build on their signature strengths;

 - cultivate a personal leadership vision and the capacity to hold a long-term vision of possibility for the organization;

 - apply systems thinking tools to understanding and solving challenges;

 - develop coaching skills for growing the next generation of leaders;